IN FORENSIC ACCIDENTOLOGY "LEGAL ACCIDENTOLOGY"

 Accident Investigation and Analysis: The hotbed aims to investigate and analyze different types of accidents, such as traffic, work and domestic accidents, in order to identify their causes, characteristics and consequences.
 Through the study of practical cases and the application of forensic methodologies, participants will develop skills for the reconstruction and analysis of accidental events.

-Training in Evidence Collection Techniques: The aim is to provide theoretical and practical training in evidence collection techniques at the scene of the accident.
+Training in Evidence Collection Techniques: The objective is to provide theoretical and practical training in evidence collection techniques at the accident scene.
 Participants will learn to identify and preserve relevant evidence, using appropriate forensic tools and protocols to ensure the integrity of the accident scene and the validity of the investigative results.

 Application of Forensic Methods in Accident Investigation: The hotbed will promote the use of forensic methods and techniques in accident investigation, such as impact analysis, event reconstruction and injury evaluation.
 Participants will acquire knowledge about the tools and procedures used in accident investigation, thus contributing to the clarification of cases and the prevention of future events.